I Am Not a Serial Killer (2015)

 Clearly, you are going to have to pay for this one — although you may already have through Netflix or Amazon Prime.
 You can get it on DVD or Blu-ray.
 I can’t say much about them as I don’t like the film enough to buy it.
 (So I watched it through Amazon Prime.)

 I Care a Lot (2020)

 Producers: Teddy Schwarzman & Ben Stillman & Michael Heimler & J Blakeson

 A woman is doing great running a guardian scam where she gets old people legally defined as unable to care for themselves, so she can come in and sell off all their stuff.
 But things get complicated when she does this to the incognito mother of a mob boss.

 The reviews of this film are great and people I know really like it.
 There is no doubt that it’s well made with a fine cast.
 Just the same, Blakeson is way too fond of his main character creating a plot that abandons the two most interesting characters and becomes ever more ridiculous in the second half.
 It’s also at least a half-hour too long.
 And it has a cop-out ending.
 It made me long for Martin McDonagh’s wit.
 But like I said: well made and doubtless appealing to most.

 Starring Rosamund Pike (A Private War), Peter Dinklage (Knights of Badassdom), Dianne Wiest (The Lost Boys), Eiza González (From Dusk till Dawn: The Series), Chris Messina (Manglehorn), and Macon Blair (Blue Ruin).

-I Care a Lot has not been released on disc.
+I Care a Lot has not been released on disc in the US.
 It is available on Netflix.

 25 March 2021